 Second Circuit Holds that Telephone Monitoring in the Employer’s “Ordinary Course of Business” Does Not Violate Federal Wiretapping Laws

 On January 21, 2000, the U.S. Court of Appeals for the Second Circuit in New York affirmed summary judgment for an employer whose recording of employee telephone conversations had been challenged as a violation of federal wiretapping statutes.
 Arias v.
 Mutual Central Alarm Svcs., Inc., Docket No. 99-7240, 2000 WL 44053 (2d Cir.
 Jan.
 21, 2000).
-The federal law at issue, Title III of the Omnibus Crime Control and Safe Streets Act of 1968 ("Title III"), generally prohibits the interception of wire, oral or electronic communications by means of any electronic, mechanical or other device.
+The federal law at issue, Title III of the Omnibus Crime Control and Safe Streets Act of 1968 (“Title III”), generally prohibits the interception of wire, oral or electronic communications by means of any electronic, mechanical or another device.
 See 18 U.S.C. § 2511(1)(a) -(d).
-In Arias, however, the Second Circuit concluded that the employer's recording, or "interception", of employee's telephone calls did not violate Title III because the recording was conducted in the employer's "ordinary course of business."
+In Arias, however, the Second Circuit concluded that the employer’s recording, or “interception”, of employees’ telephone calls did not violate Title III because the recording was conducted in the employer’s “ordinary course of business.”

 Facts of the Case

 The employer, Mutual Central Alarm Service, provides central station alarm services.
 When a customer’s burglar or fire alarm is tripped, the Company contacts the police, fire department or other emergency service provider.
 Consistent with industry practice, the Company records (by means of a dictaphone connected to the Company’s telephone lines) all telephone calls to and from the central station.
 On occasion, Company officials listen to employees’ recorded telephone conversations.
 At no time relevant to the lawsuit were Company employees informed that their telephone calls were being recorded; in fact, plaintiffs alleged that they were specifically told that the Company did not record their calls.